Medicare Notice of Creditable Coverage

 Statement of Belief – Grandfather Status

-ACERA believes the plans listed below are “grandfathered health plans” under the Patient Protection and Affordable Care Act (the Affordable Care Act).
+ACERA believes the Kaiser Permanente HMO California plan is a “grandfathered health plan” under the Patient Protection and Affordable Care Act (the Affordable Care Act).
 As permitted by the Affordable Care Act, a grandfathered health plan can preserve certain basic health coverage that was already in effect when that law was enacted.
 Being a grandfathered health plan means that your plan may not include certain consumer protections of the Affordable Care Act that apply to other plans, for example, the requirement for the provision of preventive health services without any cost sharing.
 However, grandfathered health plans must comply with certain other consumer protections in the Affordable Care Act, for example, the elimination of lifetime limits on benefits.

 COBRA Continuation Coverage

 In compliance with a federal law referred to as COBRA Continuation Coverage, this plan offers qualified beneficiaries the opportunity to elect temporary continuation of their group health coverage when that coverage would otherwise end because of certain events (called qualifying events).

 Qualified beneficiaries are entitled to elect COBRA when qualifying events occur, and, as a result of the qualifying event, coverage of that qualified beneficiary ends.
 Qualified beneficiaries who elect COBRA Continuation Coverage must pay for it at their own expense.

 Qualifying events for dependents enrolled in Retiree coverage typically include death of the retiree, divorce/legal separation from the retiree, or a child ceasing to be an eligible dependent child.